Darxo/Hardened/README.md

 - Instead the following streamlined system is added:
 	- Contracts are 1% more difficult for every 14 Renown, up to a maximum of 1000% more
 	- Contracts pay 1% more Crowns for every 14 Renown, up to a maximum of 1000% more
-	- Every Settlement has 0.5% more resources (e.g. for spawning Caravans and Militia) for every day that has passed up to a maximum of 150% at day 300
+	- Settlement have 1,3% more resources available per day (e.g. for spawning Caravans and Militia), up to a maximum of 400% at day ~300
-	- Every other scaling encounter in the world becomes 1% more difficult for every day that has passed, up to a maximum of 300% at day 300
+	- Every other scaling encounter in the world becomes 1,3% more difficult per day, up to a maximum of 400% at day ~300
 - You can view the current contract difficulty when looking at the renown tooltip
+- All major factions now have a global difficulty multiplier (ranging from 0.6 to 1.4), which decides how strong they are compared to each other
+	- These difficulty multiplier influence the resources those factions have available for generating defenders in their locations and when sending out world parties
 - Arena Contracts/Tournaments are excluded from that scaling rework and still work like they do in Vanilla

 ### Throwing Weapon Rework